synerjee/Movie-Lookup/README.md

 MOVIE-LOOKUP

+NOTE: Since this version of the app does not include the API key, which is necessary for this app to function properly, please contact the owner of this application for the permission to use the application.

-Created with React, React-DOM, Materialize, Axios, and TMDB API.
+Created with HTML, CSS, React, React-DOM, Materialize, Axios, and TMDB API.

 Searches movies and retrieves their information.